 In accordance with State Law [G.S.
 105-347 and G.S.
-159-13(a)], the Town levies ad valorem taxes on property other than motor vehicles on July 1, the beginning of the fiscal year.
-The taxes are due on September 1 (lien date); however, interest does not accrue until the following January 6.
-These taxes are based on the assessed values as of January 1, 2017.
-As allowed by State law, the Town has established a schedule of discounts that apply to taxes that are paid prior to the due date.
+159-13(a)], the Town levies ad valorem taxes on property other than motor vehicles on July 1st, the beginning of the fiscal year.
+The taxes are due on September 1 (lien date); however, interest does not accrue until the following January 6th.
+These taxes are based on the assessed values as of January 1, 2020.
 In the Town's General Fund, ad valorem tax revenues are reported net of such discounts.